AUautosynth/AU-ASM/Towards the automation of nanoparticle syntheses/README.md

 The estimated cost of the machine is below 2500 EUR, see BoM under assets.
 The layout and controlling python scrpit makes it easy to create your own protocols but a standard mixing protocol as well as a calibration protocol is already made.
-The software in this repository can either be used as a plug and play solution, where a experimental protocol file (.xlsx) is exectued through the ASM program.exe.
+To setup and install your own ASM, checkout the PDF guide written.
+In there, the hardware and software is explained in depth.
-The software can also be used as a python module, allowing full freedom for the user.
 The current machine is made up in modules, so that its capabilities can be interchanged based on your needs.

 ### Modules
 The modules of the ASM includes: